SchmockLord/Base-EFI-for-Intel-11th-Gen-Rocket-Lake/README.md

 3. Rename the volume to "MyVolume".
 4. Download macOS from the App Store.
 After downloading you should have an installer in the applications folder.
 5. Go to this page and copy the terminal command for your macOS version: [Create a bootable USB installer for macOS](https://support.apple.com/de-de/HT201372)
-6. Open terminal and paste the command, e.g. for Monterey "sudo /Applications/Install\ macOS\ Monterey.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume"
+6. Open terminal and paste the command, e.g. for Monterey ```sudo /Applications/Install\ macOS\ Monterey.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume```
 7. Hit enter and commit the upcoming questions with Y for Yes. macOS should now create your macOS Installer stick.
 8. When the installer stick creation is finished, the installer volume should be mounted.
 9. Download and open Hackintool and go into the "Disks" menu.
 Click the double arrow beside your installer stick to mount its EFI-partition.